webcyberrob/blog.camunda.org/content/post/2015/10/camunda-posse-new-blog.md

 author: "Valentin Vago"

 categories:
-  - "Release"
+  - "Community"

 tags:
-  - Blog
+  - "Blog"
-  - Camunda
+  - "Camunda"
-  - Design
+  - "Design"
-  - Hugo
+  - "Hugo"
 ---

 I was delighted when [Daniel](//twitter.com/meyerdan) asked me to *valify* (as Robert says) the **Camunda BPM Team Blog** and make it fit our **CI** (nope, for once, this ain't meaning Continuous Integration).
 Here's the little story about that work… erm… fun and some showoff about the new blog features.
 <!--more-->

-## Who, nowadways, wants to write HTML?
+# Who, nowadways, wants to write HTML?

 *None of my colleagues, that's pretty much a fact.*

 And since we rebuild our [documentation website](//docs.camunda.org/latest) using [Hugo](//gohugo.io) and liked it, it seemed legit to continue with that stack.

-## One cannot just drop the older posts
+# One cannot just drop the older posts

 *That's kind of obvious.*